 Mikron Theatre Company (Registered Charity No 265169) is the best known touring theatre group specialising in canal and waterway related themes.
 London Canal Museum has been delighted to welcome them every summer summer since 1993.

 We look forward to welcoming Mikron Theatre back to the museum on 10th and 11th July 2014.
 2014 will be Mikron's 43rd year of touring the canals, bringing the magic of live theatre to new audiences.
 See their trailers for this year's shows.

 There will be a cash bar available for interval drinks and pre-show drinks and for a short while after the show.
 Ice creams are available from the museum shop.
 Hot drinks are available from a machine.
 The museum will open an hour before the performance begins.

 Mikron's shows are lively, entertaining, musical, funny, and tackle serious historical themes.
 It is a close-up theatrical experience in the interesting surroundings of the London Canal Museum.

 For three months the actors, who double up as the crew, the stage hands, and technicians, live aboard the narrowboat Tysley as they travel from venue to venue.
 The cast differs from year to year.
 The boat will be moored behind the museum and you'll be able to see it.

 There will be a £1 booking fee for all telephone bookings, but seats are available online with no booking fee payable.
 To obtain the discounted advance booking price you must book online or in person at the museum by 2359 on the evening before the show.
-Bookings are not yet open.
+Bookings are open.